tildearrow/furnace/doc/4-instrument/README.md

 Finally, the sequence of values can be directly edited in the text box at the bottom.
 - The loop start is entered as a `|`.
 - The release point is entered as a `/`.
 - In arpeggio macros, a value starting with a `@` is an absolute note (instead of a relative shift).
-No matter the note enteres in the pattern, `@` values will be played at that exact note.
+No matter the note entered in the pattern, `@` values will be played at that exact note.
 This is especially useful for noise instruments with preset periods.

 ### ADSR